 Isle Royale National Park will no longer require Special use permits (SUP) for non-commercial/non-profit groups who are conducting trips to the island for normal recreational activities.
 SUPs will still be issued for filming in the park and special events, such as weddings, or when conducting any activity that is out of the ordinary or may have an above normal affect on park resources or the wilderness experience (up to the discretion of park management).
 For an SUP, there is a $50 non-refundable application fee.
 SUP liability insurance may be required.

 For-profit groups such as camps, outfitters, tour groups, and any operation providing goods, activities, or service to the general public within the park and which is undertaken for or results in compensation, monetary gain, benefit or profit to an individual, organization, or corporation must obtain a Commercial Use Authorization.
-For a CUA, there is a $200 non-refundable application fee.
+There is a non-refundable application fee.
 CUA liability insurance is required.

 Commercial Filming or Still Photography

 All commercial filming or commercial still photography requires a permit and associated fees.
 Commercial filming is defined as digital or film recording of a visual image or sound recording by a person, business, or other entity for a market audience, such as for a documentary, television or feature film, advertisement, or similar project.
 It does not include news coverage or visitor use.